 In 2015, I started teaching at the USC School of Architecture as part-time, adjunct faculty.
 My original assignment was as a studio instructor for the undergraduate building science program.
 At the undergraduate level, Building Science is a joint degree between the School of Architecture and the Viterbi School of Engineering, formally administered by the latter.
 It is a wonderful program that offers architectural education to civil engineering majors who are interested in structural engineering.

-In 2018, I transitioned out of the building science program and into teaching an elective course in the general architecture program.
-However, I remain a frequent guest critic for Building Science studio reviews.
+In 2018, I transitioned out of the undergraduate building science program and into teaching an upper-division elective course in the graduate building science program, which operates solely under the School of Architecture.
+Faculty reassignments due to the coronavirus pandemic led to the Spring 2020 semester being the last time I taught at USC.
+However, I remain a frequent guest critic for undergraduate Building Science studio reviews.

 I am an educator.